Skip advert

 Advertisement - Article continues below

 Below, we list the best plug-in hybrids.
-You might also want to check out our guides to the most economical family cars, the best company cars and the best electric cars.
+You might also want to check out our guides to the most economical cars, the best company cars and the best electric cars.

 Carbuyer rating